McGranahanLab/Noncoding_drivers_Nextflow/README.md

-constituting genomic regions of interest defined in the [analysis inventory table](#Analysis-inventory-table) above will be excluded from the analysis if they overlap black-listed regions and will be included if and only if the overlap white-listed regions.
+constituting genomic regions of interest defined in the [analysis inventory table](#Analysis-inventory-table) above will be excluded from the analysis if they overlap black-listed regions and will be included if and only if they overlap white-listed regions.
 This inventory table is **optional**.
 If it is not provided, all values in the column `blacklisted_codes` of
 [analysis inventory table](#Analysis-inventory-table) should be set to `NA`.

 The table below provides an example of black-/white- listed regions inventory table.
-The examples shows commonly used black-/white- lists in the genomics
+The examples show commonly used black-/white- lists in the genomics
 studies: CRG alignability for 100mers, DAC blacklisted regions, and Duke uniqueness.
 More information about these tracks can be found [here](https://genome.ucsc.edu/cgi-bin/hgTrackUi?g=wgEncodeMapability&db=hg19).